The Damascus steel forge

 Our traditional craftsmanship is a combination of two key professions:

-- the knifemaker’s trade (assembly and fashioning of the knife)
+• The cutlery trade (assembly and fashioning of the knife)

-- and the blacksmith’s trade (making the blades, springs, etc.).
+• And the blacksmith’s trade (making the blades, springs, etc.).

 In the blacksmith’s trade, we have a specialty: we produce our own Damascus steel, a steel composed of layers and with unique patterns.